KNN3-Network/KNN3-Data/KNN3-SQL.md

   10
 ```

-### 2.3 Number of publications of a handle over time
+### 2.3 Number of Lens publications of a handle over time
 ``` sql
 SELECT
   create_date,